johannesHHM/lol-cal/README.md

 ## TODO
 - make a command line interface for scripting
-- make a standings tab, to view tournament / league standings
+- make a standings tab to view tournament/league standings
 - more flexible layout options?
 - a selected match field / area?
 - export to calendar format?